HieuTran2002/USB_Wifi/README.md

 # Issues.
 - [ ] HTTP server started but not response to ping or request.
-- [ ] Wifi authentication fail something.
+- [ ] Wifi authentication fail sometime.
 - [ ] SDMMC return error 0x107.

 # Ideas.